 The finals of the European Amateur Boxing Championships were held in Halle, East Germany on Sunday (15 June).

-The finals of the European Amateur Boxing Championships were held in Halle, East Germany on Sunday (15 June).
+Background: The finals of the European Amateur Boxing Championships were held in Halle, East Germany on Sunday (15 June).
 Poland's Leszek Blazynski won the flyweight title by beating Alexander Tkatschenko of the U.S.S.R.
 But in the Middleweight class it was a Soviet, Leonid Schaposchnikow, who took the title from Bernd Wittenburg of East Germany.

 SYNOPSIS: In the flyweight bout Blazynski, number 83, seemed to have the edge from the start.
 Early into the first round the Polish miner pinned Tkatschenko against the ropes, and knocked him down.